RobustBench/robustbench/README.md

 See also [this twitter thread](https://twitter.com/SebastienBubeck/status/1284287915837624320) for a more detailed discussion.

 **Q**: What if I have a better attack than the one used in this benchmark? 🤔 \
-**A**: We will be happy to add a better attack or any adaptive evaluation that would complement our default standardized evaluation.
+**A**: We will be happy to add a better attack or any adaptive evaluation that would complement our default standardized attacks.

-## AdvBench tutorial
+## Model Zoo: quick tour
+The goal of our **Model Zoo** is to simplify the usage of robust models as much as possible.

-First install `AdvBench`:
+First install **`AdvBench`**:
 ```bash
 pip install -r requirements.txt
 git clone https://github.com/fra31/advbench && cd advbench